Stephen Fry: Political views

 In March 2014, Fry publicly backed "Hacked Off" and its campaign towards press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable".
 He said in 2015 that the Daily Mail editor Paul Dacre "has done more to damage the Britain I love than any single person".

 In April 2016, Fry caused controversy by accusing survivors of child sexual abuse of self-pity for expecting trigger warnings.
-Soon after he apologised for his comments.
+Soon after, he apologised for his comments.

-On 18 May 2018, Fry participated in the semi-annual Munk Debates in Toronto, Canada, where he argued against political correctness on the Con side of the topic "Be it resolved, what you call political correctness, I call progress..." alongside Jordan Peterson, and in opposition to Pro side represented by Michelle Goldberg and Michael Eric Dyson.
+On 18 May 2018, Fry participated in the semi-annual Munk Debates in Toronto, Canada, where he argued against political correctness on the Con side of the topic "Be it resolved, what you call political correctness, I call progress..." alongside Jordan Peterson, and in opposition to the Pro side represented by Michelle Goldberg and Michael Eric Dyson.
 During the debate, Fry paraphrased a famous sentence from the 1923 essay I Am Afraid, in which Old Bolshevik-turned-Soviet dissident Yevgeny Zamyatin denounced censorship in the Soviet Union.
-The original sentence reads, "True literature can exist only when it is created, not by diligent and reliable officials, but by madmen, hermits, heretics, dreamers, rebels and skeptics."
+The original sentence reads, "True literature can exist only when it is created, not by diligent and reliable officials, but by madmen, hermits, heretics, dreamers, rebels, and skeptics."
 Fry's rendering, however, reads, "Progress is not achieved by preachers and guardians of morality, but by madmen, hermits, heretics, dreamers, rebels, and sceptics."

 On 1 February 2021, Fry supported the petition of two Holocaust survivors, Dorit Oliver-Wolff and Ruth Barnett, who were asking to meet Prime Minister Boris Johnson regarding the 'genocide amendment' to the trade bill; this amendment would allow an independent parliamentary judicial committee to examine evidence of genocide.
 In a tweet, Fry highlighted the plight of the Uyghurs.

 Fry has spoken out publicly in support of the return of the Elgin Marbles.

-In June 2025, Fry spoke out against Harry Potter series author JK Rowling for her views on transgender people, calling her a "lost cause" and "radicalized".
+In June 2025, Fry spoke out against Harry Potter series author JK Rowling for her views on transgender people, calling her a "lost cause" and "radicalised".